SUPPLY CHAIN

 Raphael Prado

-Raphael Prado is a engagement manager in the Supply Chain Practice and has been at Integration since April 2022.
+Raphael Prado is a senior manager in the Supply Chain Practice and has been at Integration since April 2022.
 His experience includes projects focused on S&OP, logistics networks, post-acquisition integration and inventory management.

 Ricardo de la Cueva